Capital (architecture): Middle Ages

 In both periods small columns are often used close together in groups, often around a pier that is in effect a single larger column, or running along a wall surface.
 The structural importance of the individual column is thereby greatly reduced.
 In both periods, though there are common types, the sense of a strict order with rules was not maintained, and when the budget allowed, carvers were able to indulge their inventiveness.
 Capitals were sometimes used to hold depictions of figures and narrative scenes, especially in the Romanesque.

 In Romanesque architecture and Gothic architecture capitals throughout western Europe present as much variety as in the East, and for the same reason, that the sculptor evolved his design in accordance with the block he was carving, but in the west variety goes further, because of the clustering of columns and piers.

 The earliest type of capital in Lombardy and Germany is known as the cushion-cap, in which the lower portion of the cube block has been cut away to meet the circular shaft.
 These types were generally painted at first with geometrical designs, afterwards carved.

 The finest carving comes from France, especially from the area around Paris.
 The most varied were carved in 1130–1170.

 In Britain and France the figures introduced into the capitals are sometimes full of character, these are referred to as historiated (or figured capital).
 These capitals, however, are not equal to those of the Early English Gothic, in which foliage is treated as if copied from metalwork, and is of infinite variety, being found in small village churches as well as in cathedrals.

+Armenian

+Armenian capitals are often versions of Byzantine forms.
+In the 4th-7th centuries the capitals of Armenian architectural facades and masonry facades are tall rectangular stones with a total volume, which are converted into a slab by means of a bell.
+In the structures of the early period (Ereruyk, Tekor, Tsopk, etc.) they were sculpted with plant and animal images, palm trees.
+In the 10th century and in the following centuries, capitals are mainly formed by a combination of a cylinder and a slab.
+The structures of Armenian palaces, churches, courtyards (Dvin, Aruch, Zvartnots, Ishkhan, Banak, Haghpat, Sanahin, Ani structures) are diverse and unique.